MichaelCurrin/code-cookbook/recipes/version-control/git/branches.md

 Finally, push your changes and bring the main changes into to the feature branch.
 The feature branch should have a small diff when viewed in a PR.

+## Split of branch

 Alternatively, take your feature branch and split it off as another feature branch, remove the pieces you don't want, then merge the branch back to main.
+Though the first feature branch will appear as merged and PR will auto-merge on GitHub, unless you first force-push and rebase.
+Even then I am not sure if that will get the right result.